petherin/upfcrawler/readme.md

 # UPF Crawler

-Use Selenium and Chrome Driver to open site and click links to get HTML from JavaScript.
+Uses github.com/tebeka/selenium and Chrome Driver to open online supermarket site and crawl for all product pages.

-Get Selenium: `go get github.com/tebeka/selenium`
+Depends on Chrome Driver which is included in the `bin` folder.
+If it fails to run on a Mac, `cd bin` and run `xattr -d com.apple.quarantine chromedriver`.

-Install Chrome Driver from https://chromedriver.chromium.org/downloads
+To install Chrome Driver onto your machine, get it from https://chromedriver.chromium.org/downloads

 Move it to: `sudo mv chromedriver /usr/local/bin`

-Allow Mac to run it with: `xattr -d com.apple.quarantine chromedriver`
+Allow Mac to run it by `cd`'ing to `/usr/local/bin` and running: `xattr -d com.apple.quarantine chromedriver`

-Should get this working in Docker.

-Need to click each aisle link to see a list of products, click on each one, get ingredients.